trep/opentrep/README.md

   DNF on Fedora/CentOS/RedHat, APT on Debian/Ubuntu).

 * Hence, installing a local virtual environment will not work, especially when the Python version of the virtual environment does not match exactly the Python version of the system-installed libraries.

 * The simplest approach so far is to use the Python installed by the system.
-  Still, this can be done with `pip`, with that latter potentially installed on the user account only with the `--user` option when upgrading `pip` itself (with `python3 -m pip install --user -U pip`).
+  Still, this can be done with `pip`, with that latter potentially installed on the user account only with the `--user` option when upgrading `pip` itself (with `python -m pip install --user -U pip`).

 * Note that Linux binary wheels cannot be pushed as is onto PyPi.
   [Manylinux](https://github.com/pypa/manylinux) should be used for that.